maxxiimo/the-front-end-manifesto/visual-design.md

 #### Font Family

 So let's pick a base font family for View Thought.
 For your project, to help you get the job done without having to earn a PhD in typeface, I created a quick reference "[Font Stacks Roundup][Appendix 7]" located in the appendix of this book.
-Here you will find recommendations for web safe fonts, i.e. fonts that come preinstalled in most systems that you can copy and feel confident using as either your overall default font stack, or as a fallback font stack for a more interesting typeface.
-The roundup also includes fonts that go well together, say one font for your headers, and another contrasting font for your body.
+Here you will find recommendations for:

+1. Web safe fonts, i.e. fonts that come preinstalled in most systems that you can copy and feel confident using as either your overall default font stack, or as a fallback font stack for a more interesting typeface.
+2. Fonts that go well together, say one font for your headers, and another contrasting font for your body.
+3.

 [Build better CSS font stacks][Font Stacks]